aurickk/Discord-Chat-Integration/README.md

    - Click "Copy Channel ID"
    - Paste into the plugin settings

+---

+### Multi-Client Setup

+> [!IMPORTANT]
+> Different Minecraft clients cannot share the same port, you can

+You can run multiple Minecraft clients, each connected to different or shared Discord channels:

+**Different Channels:**
+1. **Client 1**: Port `25580` → Discord Channel `123456789`
+2. **Client 2**: Port `25581` → Discord Channel `987654321`
+3. **Client 3**: Port `25582` → Discord Channel `555555555`

+**Shared Channel:**
+Multiple clients can be assigned to the same Discord channel.
+When this happens:
+- Messages from Discord are sent to **all** Minecraft clients assigned to that channel
+- Messages forwarded to Discord include a `[Client Name]` tag to identify the source
+- If multiple clients are on the same sync group, the message/command will be sent on the same server tick

+---

 Addional configuration can be found in **User Settings → Vencord/BetterDiscord → Plugins → MinecraftChat**

 | Setting | Description | Default |